What Does it Mean to Study Public Safety Management?

 - Human resource management

-Some online colleges and universities will allow working professionals to complete on-the-job projects for credit during the course of their degree programs, allowing them to advance professionally and educationally at the same time.
+Some online colleges and universities allow working professionals to complete on-the-job projects for credit during the course of their degree programs, helping them to advance professionally and educationally at the same time.

 What Can You Do with a College Degree in Public Safety Management?